Introduction to Bacon & the Art of Living

 They left Melbourne for South Africa on 10 March 1900 aboard the Euryalis and arrived in Cape Town on 3 April 1900.
 Wright suffered from severe seasickness on the voyage to South Africa and wrote only two words in his diary, “seasick.”
 Of the 261 men and NCO’s and 15 officers, 17 would lose their lives in the South African campaign.”

-I read an account about Boers getting the call to war from a story, published in American newspapers in May 1900.
-The events surrounding the call to arms and the mood when Jan rode off to war could not have been much different.
+A newspaper article in the 1900s described the scene that played itself out across the land.
 “All night the beacon fires had been burning on the higher kops.
 All night native runners had been scouring the country with messages from the commandants to the burgers.
 All night in many farmhouses the woman had been at work preparing the rations of biltong, and cleaning the arms of the patriots.
 All night throughout the length and breadth of the land prayers had gone up and the veld had echoed deep-voiced songs of David.”
 (The Philadelphia Inquirer, 1900)

 From Jan’s diary, there was considerable disagreement where they should go and which Boer forces they should join.